 - Bachelor’s degree, preferably in a related field.

 - Work efficiently and cooperatively in an environment of multiple projects and priorities.

-- Analysts must be able to consistently deliver 40 hours per week, in our Denver office.
+- Analysts must be able to consistently deliver 40 hours per week.

 - Experience in cannabis regulations and/or any of the following types of companies or industries would be helpful: software, startup, cannabis, regulatory, compliance, audit, law, consulting.